St. Michael's Cathedral, Qingdao

-St. Michael's Cathedral (Kathedrale St. Michael; 圣弥爱尔大教堂 (Shèng Mí'ài'ěr Dàjiàotáng, 聖彌愛爾大教堂)), also called the Zhejiang Road Catholic Church (浙江路天主教堂), is a Catholic church in Qingdao (Tsingtao), Shandong Province, China, and is the seat of the bishop of the Diocese of Qingdao (Tsingtao).
-It is located in the oldest part of Qingdao, at 15 Zhejiang Road, on the east side of Zhongshan Road in Shinan District.
+St. Michael's Cathedral (Kathedrale St. Michael; 圣弥额尔主教座堂 (Shèng Mí'ài'ěr Dàjiàotáng, 聖彌額爾主教座堂)), also called the Zhejiang Road Catholic Church (浙江路天主教堂), is a Catholic church in Qingdao (Tsingtao), Shandong Province, China, and is the seat of the bishop of the Diocese of Qingdao (Tsingtao).
+It is located in the oldest part of Qingdao, at 15 Zhejiang Road (formerly Bremen Straße), on the east side of Zhongshan Road (formerly Friedrich Straße) in Shinan District.
 Built by German missionaries, the cathedral stands at the top of a hill in the center of the old German-built part of the city.
 It is the largest example of Romanesque Revival architecture in the province, resembling a German cathedral of the 12th century.

 St. Michael's Cathedral is the product of a strong German presence in Shandong Province in the 19th and early 20th centuries.
 In the mid-19th century the European powers forcibly opened China to foreign trade.
 The Divine Word Missionaries built a church in the Jiaozhou Bay concession in Shandong in 1902, and in 1934 erected the cathedral, which remained nominally under their administration until 1964.
 In 1942 it came under the control of the Japanese Army, returning to Chinese control when the Japanese left Qingdao in 1945.
 In the early 1950s, all foreign missionaries, including the Bishop of Qingdao, were either imprisoned or expelled from China, and during the Cultural Revolution (1966–1976) the cathedral was defaced and abandoned.
 In 1981, it was repaired by the government and reopened for services, and in 1992 it was listed as a Provincial Historic Building by the government of Shandong Province.

 History

-After China's defeat in the First Opium War, the country was forced to opened to foreign trade by a number of treaties collectively referred to as the Unequal Treaties.
+After China's defeat in the First Opium War, the country was forced to open to foreign trade by a number of treaties collectively referred to as the Unequal Treaties.
 Following the Treaty of Nanjing (1842), the British established the first treaty ports.
 Following China's concession to the British Empire, Russia won concessions as well.
 Foreigners, who were centered in foreign sections of the cities, enjoyed legal extraterritoriality as stipulated in the Unequal Treaties.
 Foreign clubs, racecourses, and churches were established in major treaty ports.
 Some of these port areas were directly leased by foreign powers, such as the concessions in China, effectively removing them from the control of local governments.